On This Page

 Advice for Newcomers

 So, you think you have the next Three Card Poker?
 Your game is so great that casino managers will fall all over themselves to get your game on their floor.
 Players will line up to get a chance to play your game.
-You know this because your friends always enjoy playing it on your kitchen table.
+You know this because your friends tell you what you want to hear .

 If this describes you, then welcome to a very big and competitive club.
 The vast majority of casino game ideas are doomed to failure because they are too complicated, too slow to play, vulnerable to advantage play, or simply just aren't fun.
 However, your game is the exception, isn't it?
 It always is.
 If you are still not discouraged, then please read through the following resources created to help entrepreneurs new to the business of casino game inventing and marketing.